loading...

 White Bear Corporate Services Ltd (Services) is a UK limited company providing group services to all White Bear group companies and employs all group staff.

-The White Bear Group works with reputable suppliers.
+We work with reputable suppliers.
 In line with our Outsourcing Policy and supplier onboarding procedures, proportionate supplier due diligence is performed on all new and renewing contracts.
 As part of our initiative to identify and minimise the risk of slavery and human trafficking occurring within our business and supply chain, we:

 • Mitigate the risk of slavery and human trafficking occurring in our supply chains as part of our on-boarding and renewal processes.